airflow-supervisor

 Overview

 This library provides a configuration-driven way of generating supervisor configurations and airflow operators/sensors for long-running or always-on jobs.
-Configuration is managed by Pydantic, Hydra, and OmegaConf.
+Configuration is managed by Pydantic, Hydra, and OmegaConf via the supervisor-pydantic library.

 How To: Use in Airflow